Leslie Blau: Personal life

-Blau was born in Budapest, Hungary in 1921.
-He studied in the Jewish High School of Budapest.
-As a youngster, he spent his summer months in the town of Bonyhád.
-He survived the horrors committed on the Jews during World War II by a stroke of luck, and after the war, he settled in the town on Bonyhad, where he married a local girl, Sara Kuttner.
+After the war, Blau and his now-widowed mother settled in the town on Bonyhad, where he married a local girl, Sara Kuttner.
+They had two children, Edit and Bela.
 In 1956, during the Hungarian Revolution of 1956, he and his family fled communist Hungary for a safer haven: USA.
-He arrived in Boro Park, Brooklyn, New York where he has lived for over fifty years.
+He arrived in Boro Park, Brooklyn, New York where he lived for over fifty years.